-Whether looking for a period-inspired kitchen, building a reproduction piece of furniture, or rehabbing in a piece of antique furniture, the hardware is something you will need.
-There are a dizzying number of choices, from sleek contemporary pieces to wood knobs, and brass hardware
+Whether looking for a period-inspired kitchen, building a reproduction piece of furniture, or rehabbing a piece of antique furniture, hardware is something you will need.
+There are a dizzying number of choices, from sleek contemporary pieces to wood knobs, and brass hardware.

 Brass hardware has been the standard in

 cabinet and furniture hardware for centuries.
 Why?
 A variety of reasons.